Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 At mile 0.6, turn left onto the doubletrack trail leading into the woods.
+The wide, smooth, lower trail cruises through towering Douglas fir and ponderosa.
 If you follow the road to the water tower, you’ve gone too far.

 Just after cresting a small saddle, look for this stretch of gnarly Gambel oak trees.

-Stay straight on the main trail; the right-leading spur at this 3-way junction leads through private property.
+Stay straight on the main trail; the right-leading spur at this 3-way junction takes you to private property.

 Bear left to stay on the main trail toward Blodgett Peak.
 This northbound path follows the Falcon Trail onto the Air Force Academy property.
 Enjoy the relatively flat stretch ahead (and good views of Peregrine and the Rockrimmon area) before the trail begins winding uphill.